What Is a CD Ladder? What You Need To Know

 - When each of your CDs reaches its maturity, you can take your money out or renew it into a new five-year CD to extend your ladder.
 Once all the original CDs have been renewed, the ladder works automatically.

-There aren’t really any cons to building a CD ladder.
-By using this laddering technique, you are avoiding the two downsides usually associated with CDs: the interest rate risk and low liquidity.
+There aren’t really any major cons to building a CD ladder.
+By using this laddering technique, you are reducing the risk of the two downsides usually associated with CDs: the interest rate risk and low liquidity.

 CD laddering offers several advantages that make the strategy appealing to investors.
-Consider these perks:
+Here are some key things to know:

 - CDs typically have higher rates of return than savings accounts.